CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/viral_transmission.md

 Unless one is computing the mean concentration values (e.g. for the plots in the report), the diameter-dependence is kept at this stage.
 Since other parameters downstream in the code are also diameter-dependent, the Monte-Carlo integration over the particle sizes is computed at the level of the dose $\mathrm{vD^{total}}$.
 In case one would like to have intermediate results for the initial short-range concentration, this is done at the `models.ExposureModel` class level.

+## Dose
+The long-range concentration, integrated over the exposure time (in piecewise constant steps), $C(D)$, is given by `models._ConcentrationModelBase.integrated_concentration()`.

+The following methods calculate the integrated concentration between two times.
+They are mostly used when calculating the **dose**:

+* `models._ConcentrationModelBase.normed_integrated_concentration()`, $\mathrm{C_\mathrm{normed}}(D)$ that returns the integrated long-range concentration of viruses in the air, between any two times, normalized by the emission rate per person infected.
+Note that this method performs the integral between any two times of the previously mentioned `models._ConcentrationModelBase._normed_concentration()` method.
+* `models._ConcentrationModelBase.integrated_concentration()`, $C(D)$, that returns the same result as the previous one, but multiplied by the emission rate (per person infected).

+The integral over the exposure times is calculated directly in the class (integrated methods).

 ## Dose - vD